quickgrid/Brainless-IDE/README.md

 # Brainless-IDE
 An attempt to learn IDE(maybe editor if I lose interest) development using JavaFX, Javascript, HTML, CSS and inspired by Intellij GUI.

+## Status:
+Incomplete.

+# Features:
+Not many features just an attempt to mimick intellij community gui.
+Most of the GUI objects are created on fxml instead of java class so they need to be changed to add more functionality.
+This mostly an example starting point for creating a funcitonal program in java.

+1. It uses ace editor for for code editing related tasks.
+2. JavaFx and Swing with SwingNode for GUI.
+3. JavaCompiler to compile code to java class.
+4. ProcessBuilder to run the class file and get the output.
+5. JavaFx WebView executeScript to communicate from javascript to java.

 # Requirement:
 1. Openjfx 12+ SDK from, https://gluonhq.com/products/javafx/
 2. OpenJDK 12+